merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 ### `reformat_fasta`

-By default, the workflow would run `anvi-script-reformat-fasta` on your fasta files (whether they are the result of an assembly or if these are reference fasta files in "reference mode").
-If you wish to skip this, and keep your contigs names, then add this to your config file:
+In "references mode", you may choose to skip this step, and keep your contigs names.
+In order to do so, add this to your config file:

 ```json
 	"reformat_fasta": {
 		"run": false
 	}
 ```

+In assembly mode, this rule is always excecuted.

 ### `megahit`